thoughtbot/write-yourself-a-roguelike/book/generating_a_character/messages.md

 ## Chapter 2 - Messages

-There are going to be a lot of in-game messages and to make things more fluid we should extact them into a yaml file.
+There are going to be a lot of in-game messages and to make things more fluid we should extract them into a yaml file.
 This makes them far easier to change (or to internationalize) later.
 Let's start by creating a `data` directory.
 This directory will hold some yaml files that will contain in game text and other data.
 In that directory, let's create a file for holding our in-game messages.
 Name the file `messages.yaml` and add the following to it:

 ```yaml
 ---